Anyone can invest in gold. It’s one of those commodities that is easy to buy in different ways.

 Can I expect a decent return on my investment?

 Yes but you could also expect to lose a lot.
 This way of investing in gold is best avoided unless you’re a serious investor.
 Even for those who invest in futures a lot, as explained above, there are reasons to expect the market in gold futures to collapse at some point in the near future, as this article explains.

 Should I invest in gold futures?

 Probably not.
-If you’re a very wealthy risk taker who has an in-depth knowledge of the gold market then maybe you could have a punt, but we wouldn’t bother!
+If you’re a wealthy risk taker who has an in-depth knowledge of the gold market and understands futures, then maybe you could have a punt, but we wouldn’t bother!

 However, given the points above – that fears of a potential shortage of gold made futures investors demand a premium – shows that actually owning physical gold could be a better and more lucrative option in the near future.

 Also, join my investing webinars to get more knowledge and confidence in investing.
 They’re cheap (sometimes free) and fun to do, so see what’s on offer in the next couple of months and come along to one or two of them!